 Plan out very carefully the size of the home loan you require.
 Due to advanced technology, you can find online calculators.
 First, decide the size of the loan, and set the terms and an interest rate.

 The calculator would provide a rough idea of monthly payments depending on the data you enter.
 This would act as an indication of your repayments.
 You would also have an idea even if interest rates rise somehow.

 Tenure is an important factor to be taken into consideration.
 People opt for a home loan tenure as short as possible so that it can be repaid quickly.
 Keep in mind that the shorter the tenure, the higher the EMI and vice versa.

 Make sure you do not compromise on your financial goals.
 If you want lower EMIs, go for a longer tenure.

 Final Thoughts on Your First Home Loan

 From tenure to fulfilling banking requirements, you should consider certain factors before applying for your first home loan.
-Understanding how much you can borrow, calculating certain costs will clean a bigger picture.
+Understanding how much you can borrow, and calculating certain costs will clean a bigger picture.